-- Article 8: the right to respect for private and family life (a qualified right) includes a duty to protect individuals' physical and psychological integrity - Article 14: requires that all of the rights and freedoms set out in the Act must be protected and applied without discrimination - Protocol 1, Article 2: protects the right to education.
+- Article 3: the right to freedom from inhuman and degrading treatment (an absolute right) - Article 8: the right to respect for private and family life (a qualified right) includes a duty to protect individuals' physical and psychological integrity - Article 14: requires that all of the rights and freedoms set out in the Act must be protected and applied without discrimination - Protocol 1, Article 2: protects the right to education.

 In accordance with the Equality Act 2010, the school must not unlawfully discriminate against pupils because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics).
 Please also read our Equality Policy.
-The school is committed to supporting and taking positive action towards children with regard to particular protected characteristics - including disability, sex, sexual orientation, gender reassignment and race - who may be at a disadvantage and be disproportionately vulnerable.
+The school is committed to supporting and taking positive action towards children with regard to particular protected characteristics - including disability, sex, sexual orientation, gender reassignment and race- who may be at a disadvantage and be disproportionately vulnerable.